-- Try powering the HL8 using the switch - Theck if you are seeing lights on the motherboard and the PSU - Check if the fans are spinning - ⊕ If fans are spinning and you can see the lights on the motherboard and PSU it could be one of the hardware components - ⊕ If you are not getting any video output it is most likely a motherboard issue or a CPU issue. - Replace the faulty component and you should be able to power up the HL8.
+- If the PSU status says it is failed its most likely a failed PSU - But if it just says the PSU is not detected and the fans are spinning and you can see the lights on the motherboard and PSU it could be one of the hardware components - If you are not getting any video output it is most likely a motherboard issue or a CPU issue. - Replace the faulty component and you should be able to power up the server.